wp-plugins/user-admin-simplifier/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lets any Administrator simplify the WordPress Admin interface, on a per-user basis, by turning specific menu sections off.
+Lets any Administrator simplify the WordPress Admin interface, on a per-user basis, by turning specific menu/submenu sections off.

 == Description ==

-Lets any Administrator simplify the WordPress Admin interface, on a per-user basis, by turning specific menu sections off.
+Lets any Administrator simplify the WordPress Admin interface, on a per-user basis, by turning specific menu/submenu sections off.

 == Installation ==